 7.x.3 Service Flows

 As the performance of the entire set of UEs is bounded by the performance of the weakest members of the group, Avian provides the 5GS with a policy identifying the reporting interval for which different iterations should conclude.
 Avian also provides reports on the progress of different UEs as they proceed.
 The 5GS is then in a position to adjust the QoS policies of some UEs to allocate more resources for those UEs that lag, and less resources for those that are ahead of the flock.
+The resource allocated to UE is maintained for at leat one iteration.
+The 5GS can inform Avian of any additional UEs with good communication performance (e.g. due to radio resources) and/or existing UEs whose connection has degraded to a level which is no longer sufficient for FL tasks.
+This enables Avian to determine when to add new UEs into the flock or remove existing UEs from the flock.

 NOTE: While it is clear that the speed with which training occurs and reports are generated by UEs is only partially bounded by communication, it is assumed that the communication resources available to the UE is a significant contributor to the time it requires to complete a training iteration.